pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 I did all the procedure, it work nicelly.

+Actually following this procedure - just cut and copy commands - I was able to build blendOS from my Arch develop machine (colibri).

 To be honest I like more to remove hook [`akshara`](https://github.com/blend-os/akshara), build the ISO and then reintroduce it.
 I feel it more simple and I think this is a value more than a problem, but - of course - the authors know better than me.

 :::info